DiddiLeija/diddi-and-the-bugs/README.md

 ## Installation

 Since the GameOff 2021 event is hosted by [itch.io](https://itch.io), the distributions are available there.
-The source code lives in the GitHub repository, but the Python game is also available at itch.io.
+The source code lives in this GitHub repository, but the stable distributions are available at itch.io.

 The itch.io page for my game is here: https://diddileija.itch.io/diddi-and-the-bugs.